ssg/SimpleBase/README.md

  - Base32: RFC 4648, BECH32, Crockford, z-base-32, Geohash and Extended Hex
    (BASE32-HEX) flavors with Crockford character substitution, or any other custom flavors.
  - Base58: Bitcoin, Ripple, Flickr, and custom flavors.
-Base58Check implementation.
+Also provides Base58Check and Avalanche CB58 encoding helpers.
  - Base85: Ascii85, Z85 and custom flavors.
 IPv6 encoding/decoding support.
  - Base16: UpperCase, LowerCase and ModHex flavors.
 An experimental hexadecimal encoder/decoder just to see how far I